Xerbo/aptdec/README.md

 make
 ```

-Since cmake is now being used for building, windows support has come.
-You can build for windows with the `build_windows.sh` script, you will need wine and mingw64 installed:
+Since CMake is now being used for building, windows support has come.
+You can build for windows with the `build_windows.sh` script, you will need the following:
 ```
-./build_windows.sh
+sudo apt install wget cmake make mingw-w64 git unzip
 ```

 ## Further Reading